Get the best of Budapest: TopBudapest.org will help you to make the most out of your Budapest stay.

 How many days is it worth spending in Budapest?

-Plan at least 3 days for Budapest, but possibly more, about 5-7 days to make the most out of your stay in Budapest Hungary.
 It’s a fantastic city with a lot to offer in a safe and friendly city environment with a fabulous architectural heritage, nice green spots (even caves), warm baths with healing qualities and parties, loads of pubs, bars and restaurants, great markets and flea markets to hunt for little treasures.
 But Budapest still has a lot to improve, and we at TopBudapest.org hope that you won’t feel let down.

 Check out Budapest FAQ for more useful tips!